 - 1/2 cup fresh tomato seeds removed and diced

 - In a heavy bottom saucepan, heat oil and add garlic, green onion, shallot, bell pepper, thyme and vegetable or chicken bouillon.
 Stir to mix and let sauté for about 1 -2 minutes.
 Add tomato, continue 2 – 3 minutes while stirring.
 Add 3 cups water, stir and bring to a boil.

 - In a bowl, mix cornmeal with 1 cup of water and make sure it is well mixed and with no lumps.
 Stir in cornmeal slowly in the boiling pot.
 Add hot pepper.
 Lower heat, cover ajar and continue to cook cornmeal and stirring occasionally until water has evaporated about 20 to 30 minutes.
 In the last 5 – 7 minutes of cooking add spinach, season to taste and let cook until the spinach leaves are wilted.
 Remove thyme before serving.

-Be very careful that to burst the pepper.
-It is only added to enhance the flavor.
-If burst remove promptly unless you want a hot peppery cornmeal.
+Be very careful to burst the pepper.
+It is only added to enhance the flavor if burst removes promptly unless you want hot peppery cornmeal.